SEEKCommons/resource-hub/doc/Curriculum.md

 What makes this entry a curriculum?

+- Well, the entry itself is **not** a curriculum, but it represents a curriculum.
+The resource hub does not store the curriculum content itself but rather metadata about the curriculum.
+The curriculum content (modules) is stored in the SEEKCommons website, in Zenodo records, YouTube videos, etc. The resource hub provides a way to discover and access these resources.
+This information can then be used by a *renderer* to display them in any form required.
 - `Q126722701` is, among other things, an instance of (`Property:P31`) of [curriculum](https://www.wikidata.org/wiki/Q1402601) (`Q1402601`)
 - The curriculum's author (`Property:P50`) is the [SEEKCommons project](https://www.wikidata.org/wiki/Q118147033)
 - A description of the curriculum (`Property:P973`) can be found at a URL such as https://seekcommons.org/fellowship-application.html